 Facebook is one of the easiest ways to spread the word.
 The more you post, the more donations you're likely to receive!
-If you don't have a Facebook account try hijacking your friend's for a few cheeky posts!
+If you don't have a Facebook account, see if you can use a friend's to put out a few posts.

 Posts work best when you make them personal.
 Be yourself and talk to your followers as you would in person.
-Humour is a great way to keep your supporters interested!
+Humour can also be a great way to keep your supporters interested!

 Once you've created your fundraising page remember to add a link in all your posts.